 What kind of life insurance can you buy if you’re diabetic?

-There are some a number of options you can choose to suit your individual needs.
+There are some a number of life insurance options for diabetics.

 Term Life Insurance